smythp/intro-command-line/sections/navigation.md

 /Users/patrick/Desktop
 ```

 Now try `ls` again to see what's on your desktop.
 These three commands—`pwd`, `ls`, and `cd`—are the most commonly used in the terminal.
 Between them, you can orient yourself and move around.

-Before we move on, let's take a minute to move around in the command line.
+Before we move on, let's take a minute to navigate through our computer's file system using the command line.

 # Challenge